| |

 Halloween Wooden Sign with Lights

-This wooden Halloween sign is the perfect sign for your Halloween front porch.
+This wood Halloween sign is the perfect sign for a fun and festive Halloween front porch.
 It adds just a little bit of spooky and lots of vintage Halloween vibe.
-This Halloween wooden sign is really cheap and fun to put together, and if you add lights it helps brighten your porch for the trick and treating brigade.
+You can make this Halloween wooden porch sign inexpensively and it’s lots of fun to put together.
+And if you add the lights it helps brighten your porch for the trick-and-treating brigade.

 A Halloween front porch decorated with a wooden Halloween sign and two black cat decorations.